 Carry Forward Credit Accrual

-If the member’s HSA and/or PSA reach a zero balance at any time during the benefit year, further expenses cannot be carried forward.
+If a member’s HSA and/or PSA reaches a zero balance at any time during the benefit year, any further expenses will not be carried forward.

 As required under Canada Revenue Agency rules, after the end of the next benefit year any unused credit amounts are forfeited by the member and revert back to the University of Saskatchewan.